The Role of Cluster Environments in Quiescent Galaxy Stellar Halo Assembly: Interpreting Cluster Influence on QG Stellar Halo Assembly

 Additionally, these low-mass cluster QGs can serve as the minor merger companions to more massive cluster galaxies (e.g., \citealt{Lin2010, Yanagawa2025}).
 In this scenario, the stripped stellar halo material of low-mass QCGs contributes to high-mass QCG mass growth and stellar halo buildup (Section \ref{sec:discussion_high_mass_interp}).

 In summary, our combined results support a scenario where more massive galaxies in the low-mass cluster QG population ($\log M_{\star}=10{-}10.5$) experience enhanced stellar halo growth over \zrangeS through increased merger activity occurring in cluster outskirts or in intermediate environments before cluster infall.
 In contrast, the lowest-mass cluster QGs we study ($\log M_{\star} = 9.66{-}10$) are not growing their stellar haloes inside clusters over \zrange.
-Instead, their outer stellar halo material is being stripped via environmental processes and added to the surrounding ICM, or being accreted by high-mass cluster galaxies.
+Instead, they lose some outer stellar halo material to the ICL via environmental stripping or to high-mass galaxies through merger-driven accretion.